remondrk/yok-lang/README.md

 ## Instructions
 - `float` is a decimal number, comma as decimal seperator: `42,1907`, `1923`
+- (`float` literals don't support negative numbers, but it can be achieved using subtraction.)
 - `string` is started and ended with `"`: `"this is a string"`
 - `value` is string, float or variable id: `6`, `"foo"`, `bar`
-- `id` starts with a letter but can include `-` and `'`: `str's-len`
+- `id` starts with a letter but can include `-` and `'`: `str's-len` &nbsp;

 > Create a variable.
 Can't be executed twice even on the same line
 ```